thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

 When working as a team, some of these steps can be performed in parallel as identified below.
-You must use the artefacts downloaded from this page, DO NOT any original SWAT artefacts you may have downloaded previously, as these are from a production deployment of CP4BA and there are subtle differences.
+You must use the artifacts downloaded from this page, do **NOT** use any original SWAT artifacts you may have downloaded previously, as these are from a production deployment of CP4BA and there are subtle differences.

 | Step(s) | Description                                         |